Zamiell/racing-plus/docs/bugs.md

 - The Great Gideon crawlspace is not be handled by the fast-travel feature.
 - Bob's Bladder produces green creep instead of blue.
 (Reported by PassionDrama)
 - Monster Manual will not ever spawn Sawblade.
 (Reported by Gamonymous)
-- Battery Bums will charge your normal active item over your pocket active item.
-(Reported by Finalkids)

 <br />